Offset Mortgage Calculators

 Now that you have a rough idea of how much you could save on interest by offsetting your mortgage, you should speak to a specialist broker for bespoke advice about offset mortgages and access to the best deals that you qualify for.

-An offset mortgage calculator can help you work out how much you could save on your interest payments by choosing this variety of mortgage over another product type.
+An offset mortgage calculator can help you determine how much you could save on your interest payments by choosing this variety of mortgages over another product type.

-The results are based on the amount you’re borrowing, how much savings you’re planning to offset, the mortgage term length and the interest rate you enter.
-The two sets of results illustrate how much your mortgage could cost each month and overall, as well as how they compare.
+The results are based on the amount you’re borrowing, the savings you’re planning to offset, the mortgage term length, and the interest rate you enter.
+The two sets of results illustrate how much your mortgage could cost each month and how they compare overall.

 Are the calculations any different for interest-only mortgages?

-For an interest-only offset mortgage, subtract the amount of savings you have from the mortgage loan amount and work out how much interest would be due on the remaining figure.
+For an interest-only offset mortgage, subtract your savings from the mortgage loan amount and work out how much interest would be due on the remaining figure.

 You can enter this amount into our mortgage repayment calculator below and convert the results into ‘interest-only’ to get a rough idea of your monthly repayments.